-(a) The Peace Corps will maintain a public reading room at its headquarters at 1111 20th Street, NW., Washington, DC 20526.
-This room will be supervised and will be open to the public during Peace Corps' regular business hours for inspecting and copying records described in paragraph (b) of this section.
+(a) The Peace Corps maintains a public reading room at its headquarters at 1111 20th Street NW., Washington DC 20526.
+This room is supervised and is open to the public during Peace Corps' regular business hours for inspecting and copying records described in paragraph (b) of this section.

-(b) Subject to the limitation stated in paragraph (c) of this section, the following records will be made available in the public reading room:
+(b) Subject to the limitation stated in paragraph (c) of this section, the Peace Corps makes the following records available in the public reading room:

 (1) All final public opinions, including concurring and dissenting opinions, and orders issued in the adjudication of cases that involve the Peace Corps;

 (2) Statements of policy and interpretations adopted by the Peace Corps that are not published in the Federal Register;